MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 To enable service-to-service authentication, two things are required:

-- An application must be registered in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- An application is registered in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-- The Azure AD application must also be registered in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- The Azure AD application is registered in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 The following tasks describe how to complete this setup.